cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator.md

 * Qubic System QS-S25 https://qubicsystem.com/product/qs-s25/  30k CHF 460kg!
 * DoF Reality P6 Pro https://dofreality.com/product/racing/motion-racing-rig-6-axis-pro-p6/   8000.- CHF

-## Eye tracker (really nice to have)
-You can just setup a tracker system for free with an android phone, droidcam phone app and windows app, trackAl on pc, and also openTrack.
-Works great.

 ## Buttkicker / Haptic Feedback (for enhanced immersion) - (really nice to have)

 Not needed with the motion v3 platform

 ### Do It Yourself

 You just need a cheap transducer (e.g. https://www.amazon.it/Rockwood-Bodyshaker/dp/B002LQAHPE), a cheap amplifier (e.g. https://www.amazon.com/gp/aw/d/B06Y67PZB1), some cables and maybe a usb sound card.
 Plug everything together and run the [simshaker](https://simshaker-for-aviators.github.io/SimShaker-for-Aviators-Releases/) software